Gorno Kosovrasti

 Gorno Kosovrasti (Горно Косоврасти) is a village in the municipality of Debar, North Macedonia.

 Demographics

 Gorno Kosovrasti (Gorna Kostovraste) is attested in the Ottoman defter of 1467 as a village in the ziamet of Reka was under the authority of Karagöz Bey.
 The village had a total of 6 households and the anthroponymy attested was Slavic in character.

+In the 1901 Ethnographic Map of the Bitola Vilayet, produced by the Sofia Cartography Institute, Gorno Kosovrati part of the Sanjak of Dibra—is depicted as a village of 153 households with a mixed population of Bulgarians, Pomaks, Albanians, and Turks.

 Gorno Kosovrasti has traditionally been inhabited by a Torbeši population.

 According to the 2002 census, the village had a total of 818 inhabitants.
 Ethnic groups in the village include: